jftuga/timeshift/README.md

 * GCC will be needed in order to compile the [strtime](https://github.com/knz/strtime) package.
 * GCC for Windows can be downloaded from here: [tdm-gcc](http://tdm-gcc.tdragon.net/)
 * I used `tdm64-gcc-5.1.0-2.exe` during development.
+* `goreleaser release -f .goreleaser-windows.yml --skip-publish` and then manually upload to releases